Updated: 12/03/19 | December 3rd, 2019

 I just had a dream and worked to make it happen.

-For one to achieve his or her dreams, he/she needs to truly believe in them and work towards achieving them.
-When I was younger, I knew I wanted to travel the world but I didn’t know how to make it happen.
+For one to achieve one’s dreams, he or she needs to truly believe in them and work toward achieving them.
+When I was younger, I knew I wanted to travel the world, but I didn’t know how to make it happen.
 I didn’t believe in my dreams.
 And then I started meeting travelers who made their dreams happen.
 This changed my mindset and led me to where I am now.

 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+I travel a certain way, but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
 Here’s another example of non-Westerners who have made their way around the world: